 Brief History of the Red Fort

-.
+Mughal Emperor Shah Jahan, in 1639, shifted the capital of his empire from Agra to Delhi to elevate his regimes esteem and fulfil his motivated building plans, founding a new city Shahjahanabad, which is seen today as Old Delhi.
 Along came the foundation of a fort in the northern side of the town, the construction of which took almost 9 years to completion, from 1639 to 1648.
-Today it stands as the Red Fort, utilized as the capital and residence of the Mughal Rulers till Bahadur Shah Zafar
+Today it stands as the Red Fort, utilized as the capital and residence of the Mughal Rulers till Bahadur Shah Zafars regime.

 Location and Area of the Red Fort

 The Red Fort is located at the heart of the National Capital Territory of Delhi and is the largest monument of the capital, housing a number of structures and museums.
 It extends over an area of 254 acres, enclosed by 1.5 miles of defensive walls with towering turrets and bastions, ranging from 18 metres in height on the Yamuna riverside to 33 metres towards the city.
 The fort lies alongside the original course of Yamuna River whose waters supplied the moats surrounding the walls.
 The wall at the forts northeast corner is adjoining the older Salimgarh Fort, built by Islam Shah Suri in 1546.
 The gigantic ramparts and widespread walkways on the top make the fort a veritable city overlooking another city.